-Each party will also be allowed to submit an impact statement that will be reviewed by the UCB should the respondent be found responsible for violating the Code.
+In either the investigative model or the hearing model, the respondent and complainant may each be assisted by an advisor of their choice, pursuant to the policies outlined in the Office of Student Conduct Procedures document.
+In addition, each party will be allowed to submit an impact statement that will be reviewed by the UCB or Title IX Decision Panel should the respondent be found responsible for violating the Code.